issajojoke/Statistical-Modelling-Python-Project/README.md

 ## Process
 1. Access APIs and explore them.
-2. Create databases with the details selected from the API.
+2. Create dataframes with the details selected from the API.
 3. Clean combined database.
 4. Create model with the database created.
 5. interpret and understand the relationship between variables.